 There are three orchids in this group.
 Originally, all three species were considered one, this being Thelymitra spiralis.
 They are now divided into three species, differing by habitat, number of flowers per stem and distribution.
-Other than that, they look much the same.
-This group is similar to the Queen of Sheba but has less colouful flowers.
+Two of these species, The Curly Locks and the Eastern Curly Locks are very similar in appearance, while the third, the Southern Curly Locks, is easily distinguished.
+This group is similar to the Queen of Sheba but has less colourful flowers.
 Like the Queen of Sheba, it is highly variable in colour and has a spiral leaf.

 The Curly Locks is distinguished from the other two species in this group by its larger, paler flowers that are striped, rather than splotched.
 It will hybridise with the Shirt Orchid where the two are growing together.